 Receiving stolen property is a crime in which the perpetrator takes permanent or temporary possession of property which she knows to have been stolen from the rightful owner.
 This crime may be committed at the local, national or international level.
-Depending on the value of the property and the jurisdiction in which the crime is committed, it may be a misdemeanor or a felony offence.
+Depending on the value of the property and the jurisdiction in which the crime is committed, it may be a misdemeanor or a felony offense.

 The crime of receiving stolen property often applies to an individual who knowingly purchases stolen items.
 This can be a personal collector who buys black market antiquities for a private collection or a distributor who purchases stolen televisions for sale to the public.
 Money does not need to change hands for a purchase to be transacted.
 Any exchange of valuable goods, services or information equals a purchase.